timif2/pe-platform/README.md

-# Ardian Secondaries Data Lab
+# Data Lab

-An internal institutional-grade analytics platform for Ardian Secondaries & Primaries professionals to perform fund and company level analysis.
+An internal institutional-grade analytics platform for PE professionals to perform fund and company level analysis.

 ## Quick Start